-After answering any questions, you may have, we will gather information from you such as the homes address, size (pricing is based on size), age and your contact information.
-We will also need to know your inspection need; home, well, septic inspection, radon testing or all the above.
+After answering any questions, you may have, we will gather information from you such as the homes address, size (pricing is based on square footage), age and your contact information.
+We will also need to know your inspection needs; home, well, septic inspection, radon testing or all the above.
 Then we will need to set a date and time for the inspection.

 While a blessing, children tend to be a distraction to the inspection process.
 At times a couple will bring one or occasionally, both sets of parents to the inspection.
 They value their parent’s opinion and want their input regarding such a large investment.
 However, focusing on the inspection process, both for the inspector and for the buyer, becomes exponentially more difficult with each additional person present.

 Our inspection report will be emailed to you.
-While not a common occurrence, if you do not have an email address, special arrangements, such as sending the report directly to your Realtor, will need to be made.
-Even with your own email address, you may want to give a copy to the Realtor, bank etc., but I can only give copies with your permission.
-I cannot legally share inspection information without your permission.
+While not a common occurrence, if you do not have an email address, we will email the report directly to your Realtor.
+Even with your own email address, you may want to give a copy to the Realtor, bank etc., but legally, we can only give copies with your permission.
+We cannot legally share inspection information with anyone except you, without your permission.

 We only offer recommendations of necessary repair or replacement of damaged or worn items.
 We do not make the repairs ourselves.